miled/wordpress-social-login/readme.md

 ### WSL's main features

 - No premium features.
+- Absolute privacy of your website users data.
 - Wide variety of identities providers (currently support 25+).
 - A highly customizable and fully extensible widgets.
 - Easy-to-use and clean user interfaces.